Skip to content

 1. Application queries node-local-dns locally on the node.

-2. Cached queries for records in the cluster.local zone are resolved recursively by CoreDNS or served from a cache.
+2. CoreDNS resolves cached queries for records in the cluster.local zone, or serves them from cache.

-3. For other zones, queries are forwarded to the host's default resolver (see /etc/resolv.conf).
+3. For other zones, the resolver sends queries to the host's default resolver (see /etc/resolv.conf).
 See below.

 CoreDNS